 Where is your information is stored?

-Wherever possible we will store your data in the UK, the European Economic Area (EEA) or a jurisdiction that complies with the GDPR.
+Wherever possible we will store your data in the UK, the European Economic Area (EEA) or a jurisdiction that complies with the UK GDPR.
 The data we collect from you may be transferred to, and stored at, a destination outside of these areas.
 When this is the case we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights are protected as outlined in this notice.

 Aged 13 years or under?